rawleyfowler/mamml/README.md

 ##### Example valid mamml instructions:
 ```
-PUT 123 AS Number; -> Returns the unique ID for this node.
+PUT 123 AS Int; -> Returns the UUID for this node.
 PUT `{ "hello": "world" }` AS Json; -> Returns the unique ID for this node.
 PUT `{ "hello": "world" }` AS Json NAMED myJson; -> Returns the label 'myJson'.
 PUT `{ "json": { "some_num": 123 } }` AS Json NAMED myDeeperJson;